omichelsen/ole.michelsen.dk/public/blog/secure-your-website-with-content-security-policy.md

 * __frame-src__: Define from where the protected resource can embed frames
 * __font-src__: Define from where the protected resource can load fonts
 * __connect-src__: Define which URIs the protected resource can load using script interfaces
+* __report-uri__: Specifies a URI to which the user agent sends reports about policy violation
+* __sandbox__: Specifies an HTML sandbox policy that the user agent applies to the protected resource

+#### New in CSP2

+CSP version 2 introduces some new directives.
+You should [check out browser support](http://caniuse.com/#feat=contentsecuritypolicy2) first though, as it's kind of spotty right now.

 * __form-action__: Define which URIs can be used as the action of HTML form elements
-* __sandbox__: Specifies an HTML sandbox policy that the user agent applies to the protected resource
-* __script-nonce__: Define script execution by requiring the presence of the specified nonce on script elements
+* __frame-ancestors__: Indicates whether the user agent should allow embedding the resource using a frame, iframe, object, embed or applet element, or equivalent functionality in non-HTML resources (replaces __frame-src__)
 * __plugin-types__: Define the set of plugins that can be invoked by the protected resource by limiting the types of resources that can be embedded
-* __reflected-xss__: Instructs a user agent to activate or deactivate any heuristics used to filter or block reflected cross-site scripting attacks equivalent to the effects of the non-standard X-XSS-Protection header
-* __report-uri__: Specifies a URI to which the user agent sends reports about policy violation
+* __base-uri__: Restricts the URLs that can be used to specify the document base URL
+* __child-src__: Governs the creation of nested browsing contexts as well as Worker execution contexts

+### Keywords

 Each directive accepts domain patterns seperated by space, and domain patterns can contain both protocol and ports if you want to be specific: `http://*.mysite.com:8080`.
 Besides domain patterns there are some [special keywords](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords) you can use: